beta-j/TryHackMe-Rooms/Snort Challenge - The Basics.md

 alert tcp any any <> any any (msg: "GIF file detected"; content:"|47 49 46 38 39 61|"; sid:100003; rev:1;)
 ```

 Note that the two file signatures are added as two seperate rules.
-If we were to include them as two `content` options on the same rule, the rule would only match when both strings are detected.
+If we were to include them as two `content` options on the same rule, then the rule would only match when _both_ strings are detected.

 We can now delete the old log file and run Snort with the updated rules:
 ```console